jakubro/profile.d-liquidprompt/README.md

 2. Loads liquidprompt's configuration on shell initialization
 3. Automatically updates liquidprompt when running profile.d-install

-## Requirements

-- Git (automatically installed by profile.d if missing)

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue for